vanilla/vanilla/README.md

 ## 5 reasons Vanilla is the sweetest forum

-1. We've reimagined traditional forums for mass-appeal
+1. We've reimagined traditional forums for mass-appeal.
-1. Our theming flexibility is second-to-none
+1. Our theming flexibility is second-to-none.
-1. Impossibly good integration options with single sign-ons and embedding
+1. Impossibly good integration options with single sign-ons and embedding.
-1. The best tools available for community management
+1. The best tools available for community management.
-1. Curated features with great plugin options, not the kitchen sink
+1. Curated features with great plugin options, not the kitchen sink.

 ## Open Source

 Vanilla is free, open source software distributed under the GNU GPL2.
 We accept and encourage contributions from our community and sometimes give hugs in return.
 You can join us on the [Vanilla Community Forums](http://vanillaforums.org/discussions) to be part of that discussion.

+The latest stable release is always [listed here](http://vanillaforums.org/addon/vanilla-core).
+Currently, it is the 2.1 branch.
+We will support the 2.0 branch with security patches until the end of 2014.

 New plugins and themes can be listed in the [Official Addon Directory](http://vanillaforums.org/addon/).
 We encourage addon developers to release their code under the GPL as well, but do not require it.